icytailovo/odk-x-odata/README.md

-# Sync Endpoint OData Feed
+# Sync Endpoint OData Service

+## Description
+This is the service that supports data export functionality allowing the data flow from the Sync Endpoint and eventually get propagated to BI systems.

 ## Prerequisites
 - Git